Harrysibbenga/puzzlegame/README.md

 Published at : https://harrysibbenga.github.io/riddlegame/

 The webpage was also published on Heroku through Cloud 9 workspace using the following command for an exisiting git repository.

     * heroku git:remote -a riddle-me-guessing-game

+Before it was published I needed to create a Procfile commit and push it also changed the Config Vars in heroku to the following.
+    * IP = 0.0.0.0
+    * PORT = 5000

 ## Credits

 * Uploaded bootstrap theme from [Grayscale](https://blackrockdigital.github.io/startbootstrap-grayscale/)